 Scrubbing calluses can be time-consuming, especially if you’re trying to remove layers of dead skin.
-Lucky for us, there are electric callus removers — like the Electric Foot Callus Remover by Care Me — that get the job done and require minimal effort.
+Lucky for us, there are electric callus removers — like the Electric Foot Callus Remover by Care Me ($25, Amazon) — that get the job done and require minimal effort.
 This easy-to-use callus shaver comes with two coarse strips that rotate to smooth and soften cracked heels.
 Oh, and did we mention that it’s rechargeable?
 One charge lasts up to eight hours, meaning you’ll never have to frantically search your house for batteries again.

-Callus Remover Tool
+Best Callus Remover Gel

-Callus Remover Cream
+Best Callus Remover Cream

 Wouldn’t it be nice if there was a cream for removing calluses on your heels?
-Good news: PurSource's callus-removing cream will do the trick.
+Good news: PurSources callus-removing cream ($16, Amazon) will do the trick.
 It has a high concentration of urea, a compound that aids the breakdown of skin cells.
 Simply apply the lotion after showering and head to bed, and overtime your calluses will shrink and your heels will become buttery smooth.
 Some Amazon customers recommend donning a pair of thick socks to avoid getting cream all over your sheets.

-Callus Remover Blade
+Best Callus Remover Blade

-"My feet look like I just came from the salon.
-Super soft and dry spot free," Amazon customer Jewel wrote.
-"I used to go get pedicures professionally but this was just as good.
-Razor worked beautifully and smooth.
-Easy to use and switch out.
-Soak feet for about 20 mins or straight out of the shower, dry off, the dry skin shaves off so smooth...don’t use on non soaked skin.
-Meant to use on soaked skin.”
+One Amazon reviewer wrote, “My feet look like I just came from the salon — super soft and dry-spot free.
+I used to go get pedicures professionally, but this was just as good.
+Razor worked beautifully, easy to use and switch out.
+Soak feet for about 20 minutes, or straight out of the shower, dry off, the dry skin shaves off so smooth.
+Just don’t use on non-soaked skin; it’s meant to be used on wet skin.”

 Best Callus Remover With Salicylic Acid

 Using salicylic acid on calluses is effective because it increases the skin’s moisture levels and dissolves the substance that makes skin cells stick together.
 The body can then more easily discard the old skin cells, revealing smooth new skin.
-This powerful corn and callus remover comes with a tiny brush so you don’t end up with any on your hands, which could lead to peeling.
+This powerful corn and callus remover ($12, Amazon) comes with a tiny brush so you don’t end up with any on your hands, which could lead to peeling.
 Soak your feet in warm water, dry them off, then apply the liquid to your calluses to speed up the shedding process.

-"I give this five stars because it removed a very stubborn callus on the sole of my foot that had been bothering me for months," David Martini wrote.
-"Just apply it faithfully and use a pumice stone and you will get excellent results.”
+One Amazon reviewer wrote, “I give this five stars because it removed a very stubborn callus on the sole of my foot that had been bothering me for months.
+Just apply it faithfully and use a pumice stone and you will get excellent results.”

-Callus Remover Stone
+Best Callus Remover Stone

-"I can’t say enough good things about this callus stone!
-I initially bought it for my feet; the coarse side, used while my feet are softened from a shower, is the most effective tool I’ve used for smoothing rough, callused feet," Alexa wrote.
-"The Tweezerman Pedro is ten times better than the old plastic mesh loofah, and infinitely more environmentally friendly!
+One Amazon reviewer wrote, “I can’t say enough good things about this callus stone!
+I initially bought it for my feet; the coarse side, used while my feet are softened from a shower, is the most effective tool I’ve used for smoothing rough, callused feet.
+The Tweezerman Pedro is ten times better than the old plastic mesh loofah, and infinitely more environmentally friendly!
 I anticipate that it will have a long lifespan, and I plan to purchase many more as gifts in the future.”